 Manufacturer Difference

 The first is the manufacturer difference.
-Each company uses a proprietary formula to get to final wattage numbers.
-All are a combination of torque x cadence x a constant value, which is sometimes referred to as “power meter slope”.
+Each power meter company uses a proprietary formula to get to final power numbers.
+All are a combination of torque x cadence x a constant value.
+This is sometimes referred to as “power meter slope”.
+Because each manufacturer uses a slightly different formula, the way your watts are calculated is slightly different.

 Power Meter Type

-The next possibility for differences is the power meter type, or where wattage is being measured.
-For example, when using pedal-based power, you will see head units ask for crankarm length.
-The length of the lever arm is critical because of where the torque is being applied.
+The next possibility for differences is the type of power meter.
+This is specifically referring to where power is being measured.
+The most common power meters are pedals, spiders and crank arms.
+Each of these measure your torque at a different place on the bike.
+For example, when using pedal-based power, you will see head units ask for crank arm length.
+The length of the crank arm is critical because of where the torque is being applied.
 Spider and crank-based power meters usually do not require this parameter.

 Drivetrain Loss

 The more complicated examples tend to be when we compare stationary trainers.
-Since the wattage is taken at the base of the cassette freehub body, the flex and drag of all the components leading to this matter a great deal.
+Since power is most often being measured at the cassette, the flex and friction of all the components leading to the freehub body can affect power reading.
 This is referred to as drivetrain loss.
-This hysteresis of chainring flex, drag of each roller and chain plate, drag of chain on cassette teeth and flex of the freehub body add up markedly.
+This combination of chainring flex, drag of each roller and chain plate, drag of chain on cassette teeth and flex of the freehub body add up markedly.

-Therefore, if you left leg produces less than 50% of your power, your left-sided power meter will take that number, double it, and will therefore be underpotting your true power.
+Therefore, if your left leg produces less than 50% of your power, your left-sided power meter will take that number, double it, and will therefore be under-reporting your true power.
 The opposite is the case if your left leg produces more than 50% of your power.
-So as you can see, power comparisons with a left only power meter with one that naturally records power from both legs…can be problematic.
+As you can see, power comparisons with a single-sided power meter versus a dual-sided power meter can produce discrepancies.

-Although potentially less accurate, these lower cost left side power meters should not be misconstrued as lower quality as many manufacturers offer both left only and two-sided options.
+Although a single-sided power meter may provide less accurate power readings, they should not be misconstrued as lower quality.
+They often feature a similar accuracy rating and are just as reliable as dual-sided power meters.
+Many manufacturers offer both left only and two-sided options.
 However, the two-sided power meters will give you more detailed and accurate power numbers.

-Your head unit or App may also yield slightly different readings from others.
+If you use different head units or apps to track your rides, they may provide different power readings.
 This usually comes down to how “zeros” are recorded.
-Depending on sampling time, a head unit may pick up coasting at the exact second or not.
-This is usually not an enormous consideration and can be smoothed by using an average power in your data fields versus an instantaneous snapshot.
+Depending on the sampling rate of your power meter and the communication protocol being used, head units can differ in how quickly they pick up coasting or spikes in power.
+While this can affect the data you see from your power meter, this is usually not an enormous consideration and can be smoothed by using an average power in your data fields versus an instantaneous snapshot.